ksalawu-wq/printf/README.md

  0x11.
 C - printf

-Function created by @ksalawu-wq and @temibola23
+Function created by @ksalawu-wq and @TemiBola23

-This repo contains codes that can perform similar tasks as the printf() function in the <stdio.h> libraryy and also conntains test case files to test the function.
+This repo contains codes that can perform similar tasks as the printf() function in the <stdio.h> library and also conntains test case files to test the function.